xoelop/get-twitter-likes/README.md

-## Saving the past likes in Google Sheets
+## Saving the past likes on Tinybird

-Just go to https://sheets.new to create a new Google spreadsheet.
-Then click on `File > Import > Upload` and select the CSV you've just created
+Go to https://ui.tinybird.com/login to create a Tinybird account

+Create a data source with your likes csv file called `twitter_likes`

+Create a pipe called `query_likes` containing these nodes

+// TODO

+Add your Tinybird admin token from https://ui.tinyibird.com/tokens to your .env file

+## Keeping your likes file updated on Tinybird

+Run `pipenv run python upload_latest_likes.py`

+// TODO